 It’s been a struggle watching the #MeToo women tell their stories.
-I have had to keep asking myself if I was a victim when I fell in love, at 18, with an older married colleague at TIME.
-I underwent, at 18 and 19 and 20, a personal crisis in which I became perilously ill.
-How easy it was to look up to, and have faith in, my seemingly benevolent and gentle superiors at TIME.
-They included Richard Stengel and Walter Isaacson and one I will call Mr Thomas.
+I have had to keep asking myself if I was a victim when I fell in love, at 18, with Evan Thomas, an older colleague at TIME.
+I underwent, at 18 and 19 and 20, a personal crisis in which I became perilously ill, dangerous to myself — maybe even to others?
+Who is to say?
+But how easy it was to look up to, and have faith in, my seemingly benevolent and gentle superiors at TIME.
+They included Richard Stengel and Walter Isaacson and Kurt Andersen and Mr Thomas.

-With one of these men, namely Mr Thomas, admiration turned to love that was more real and lasting than anyone could have imagined.
+With Mr Thomas, admiration turned to love that was more real and lasting than anyone could have imagined.
 The attention and love of this man saw me through a life-threatening situation in which I fell into a spiral of destruction and drugs.

 Of course, when this older male colleague eventually conspired to marry me, and then abandoned me, it made a bad situation worse.
 I lost my job and apartment and had to leave the country.
 Yet, that probably would have happened anyway.

 And now, at least, I had his memory and the memory of his love.
 That was more than I had had before, and it carried me through many years to come.